-Although there are no restaurants at Gran Cenote, you can buy some snacks and water at a small stand.
+Although there are no restaurants at Gran Cenote, you can buy some snacks and water at a small store on site.

 How long am I allowed to stay in Gran Cenote?

-You can stay in Gran cenote as long as you want to after punching the entry ticket.
+You can stay in this cenote as long as you want to after punching the entry ticket.

-The best time to visit Gran cenote is between 8 and 9 a.m. before it gets busy and around 4 p.m. when most people leave.
-The cenote tends to be the busiest from around 10 a.m. until 2 p.m. when most people come here.
+The best time to visit this cenote is between 8 and 9 a.m. before it gets busy or around 4 p.m. when most people leave.
+The cenote tends to be the busiest from around 10 a.m. until 2 p.m.

 What are other cenotes near Tulum?

 Gran Cenote is one of many cenotes near Tulum.
-Cenote Calavera is a close neighbor of Gran Cenote which can be reached via a quick bike ride.
+Cenote Calavera is a close neighbor of Gran Cenote just a few minutes away.
 Further away along Coba Highway there are cenotes Zacil Ha and Car Wash.

 Gran Cenote, Tulum: final word